Why We Don’t Use Seed Oils (And What We Use Instead)

 Seed oils are oils extracted from seeds like:

-They’re widely used in processed and packaged foods because they are inexpensive, shelf-stable, neutral in flavor, and easy to scale.
+They're widely used in processed and packaged foods because they're inexpensive, shelf-stable, neutral in flavor, and easy to scale.
+In other words: they work really well for large-scale food production.

 Why They're So Common in Frozen and Packaged Foods